School of Medicine

 Showing 1-10 of 25 Results

-Current Role at Stanford Kim is an Instructional Designer in the School of Medicine.
-She consults with SoM faculty to design and develop online courses for Continuing Medical Education.
+Current Role at Stanford Kim is Manager of the Instructional Design and Production group (EdTech) in the School of Medicine at Stanford University.
+She consults with SoM faculty to design and develop online, hybrid, and face-to-face courses for undergraduate, graduate and continuing medical education.
 Kim holds a Ph.D. and M.Ed. in Curriculum and Instruction with an emphasis in Instructional Design and Science Education from the University of South Florida.
 Her undergraduate degree is in biology from the University of Colorado.
-She formerly worked for Stanford Health Care as a Program Manager and Education Specialist in Graduate Medical Education.
+She formerly worked at Stanford Hospital as a Program Manager and Education Specialist in Graduate Medical Education.

 Co-Manager, 3D and Quantitative Image Laboratory, Radiology - Diagnostic Radiology